apache/couchdb-documentation/src/config/compaction.rst

 Compaction Daemon
 =================

-CouchDB ships with an automated, event-driven daemon that continuously re-prioritizes the database and secondary index files on each node and automatically compacts the files that will recover the most free space according to the following parameters.
+CouchDB ships with an automated, event-driven daemon internally known as "smoosh" that continuously re-prioritizes the database and secondary index files on each node and automatically compacts the files that will recover the most free space according to the following parameters.

 .. config:section:: smoosh :: Compaction Daemon Rules